Modern Greek literature: Prose

 Giorgos Ioannou began his career as a poet, but he is better-known as a short story writer.
 His collections, most notably Out of Self-Respect (1964), The Sarcophagus (1971) and Our Blood (1978), are known for their unusual mixture of self-analysis and intimate realism and have earned him a comparison with James Joyce.

 Despite his very small body of work, Costas Taktsis is a prominent figure, due to The Third Wedding (1962), a novel about the Greek petit bourgeoisie, widely considered a masterpiece of modern Greek literature.
 He also published Small Change (1972), a collection of short stories.

 Menis Koumantareas was one of the most versatile and productive writers of his generation.
 He wrote novels and short stories with equal success.
 His main literary concern was to depict the claustrophobic influence of social environment upon individuals.
 Koumandareas' best-known works include The Pin-ball Machines (1962), The Glass Factory (1975), Mrs Koula (1978), and The Handsome Captain (1982).

 Thanassis Valtinos is one of the most influential writers of his generation.
 He dealt with the atrocities of the Civil War and explored the issue of post-war immigration, setting new standards for prose writing with his innovative style.
 The Book of the Days of Andreas Kordopatis (1972), Descent of the Nine (1978), and Data from the Decade of the Sixties (1989) are some of his best known books.

 The 60's was also a time when children's and adolescents' literature began to flourish.
 Especially Wildcat under Glass (1963) by Alki Zei is considered a classic work of the field.
 Zei's other books include Petros' War (1971) and Achilles’ Fiancée (1987).
-Another inlfuential children's author is Georges Sari, best known for The Treasure of Vaghia (1969) and Ninette (1993).
+Another influential children's author is Georges Sari, best known for The Treasure of Vaghia (1969) and Ninette (1993).